Seraphim Space: Seraphim Space Investment Trust

 The Seraphim Space Investment Trust plc (SSIT) was listed on the London Stock Exchange in 2021.
 The trust provides public market investors with access to a diversified portfolio of growth-stage space technology companies.
 SSIT was seeded with holdings from Seraphim’s earlier private funds and continues to expand its portfolio through follow-on investments and new opportunities.
 Its focus includes exposure to early and growth-stage private SpaceTech businesses operating in sectors such as defence and security, climate, communications, and sustainability.

 Seraphim Space Venture Funds

 Seraphim Space launched its first venture capital fund in 2016, dedicated exclusively to space-related technologies.
 In 2024, the firm introduced a second vehicle, Seraphim Space Ventures II, targeting seed and Series A investments.
 The funds aim to support companies as they transition from technical validation to commercial deployment, with Seraphim acting as both lead investor and strategic co-investor.

 Seraphim Space Accelerator

-The Seraphim Space Accelerator was established in 2018 as the first global accelerator programme dedicated to SpaceTech start-ups.
-Operating across three continents, it has supported over 140 companies.
-The programme provides mentorship, technical guidance, and access to investors.
-Collectively, portfolio and alumni companies have raised more than US$7.2 billion across 32 countries.
+The Seraphim Space Accelerator was established in 2017 as a global accelerator programme dedicated to space technology start-ups.
+Operating across three continents, it has supported more than 100 companies.
+The programme offers mentorship, technical guidance, and access to investors.
+Collectively, portfolio and alumni companies have raised several billion dollars.